By Simon Blunn, SVP & General Manager EMEA at Zuora

 From Traditional Models to New Subscriptions

 This transition offers several benefits to consumers, including no upfront commitments, and better alignment with their personal preferences.
-But despite appearing to favor customers, businesses also stand to gain.
-The improved alignment with user needs can lead to an increased likelihood of customer retention, which means long-term benefits for businesses such as upsells, and brand advocates.
+But despite appearing to favor customers, what excites me most is that businesses stand to gain as well.
+I’ve seen how improved alignment with user needs can lead to an increased likelihood of customer retention, which means long-term benefits for businesses such as upsells, and brand advocates.

 Challenges in a New Subscription World

-So it’s clear that more flexibility across the board is what customers want.
-But the transition to a Total Monetization strategy brings with it a unique set of challenges, particularly in aligning internal processes with new subscription-based models.
+While the benefits of Dynamic Monetization are clear, I’d be remiss not to address the challenges it presents, particularly in aligning internal processes with new subscription-based models.
 One critical area requiring adaptation is sales compensation plans.
-Hurrel shared an example of a tech company that introduced a self-service plan but faced unexpected challenges due to outdated sales compensation structures.
+Hurrell shared an example of a tech company that introduced a self-service plan but faced unexpected challenges due to outdated sales compensation structures.

 He explained, “The salespeople would only get comped if someone were to order from them.
 So even though there was a new self service system, the salesperson was intercepting the order, so it was processed under his or her name, because that’s how they got comp.”

-This scenario highlights a crucial insight: the shift towards Total Monetization demands more than just surface-level changes.
+This scenario highlights a crucial insight: the shift towards Dynamic Monetization demands more than just surface-level changes.
 It requires a holistic transformation that touches every aspect of the business.
-As Hurrel aptly put it, “Successful companies change the whole way they recognize a customer, they focus on the importance of a customer throughout a lifetime.
+As Hurrell aptly put it, “Successful companies change the whole way they recognize a customer, they focus on the importance of a customer throughout a lifetime.”

-Konary and Hurrel went on to highlight other potential challenges in this new landscape, including:
+Konary and Hurrell went on to highlight other potential challenges in this new landscape, including:

 Overcoming these challenges requires a strategic approach, cross-departmental collaboration, and a willingness to reimagine established business processes.